dekoza/mtgpl/docs/_sources/SNC.rst.txt

    Hideaway 5 (When this enchantment enters the battlefield, look at the top five cards of your library, exile one face down, then put the rest on the bottom in a random order.)

    At the beginning of combat on your turn, put a +1/+1 counter on target creature you control.
 Then if you control a creature with power 7 or greater, you may play the exiled card without paying its mana cost.

+:mtgtip:`For the Family<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/0/5/052be93c-1970-4d05-a3d1-e87a6e51c423.jpg?1650027333|https://scryfall.com/card/snc/146/for-the-family?utm_source=api>`
+   Target creature gets +2/+2 until end of turn.
+If you control four or more creatures, that creature gets +4/+4 until end of turn instead.

 :mtgtip:`Freelance Muscle<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/5/7/570f7c90-109b-4d6d-8205-d158753719e8.jpg?1649936190|https://scryfall.com/card/snc/147/freelance-muscle?utm_source=api>`